 Gulf Coast Surfers Share Stories and Waves

-Riding the waves and staking their turf
+Local surfers reminisce on riding the waves and staking their turf.

 The experience of riding a moving wall of water is both exhilarating and terrifying, the kind of thing, you would think, that a person might survive once and then check the box and move on.